OpenBazaar/official_docs/content/guides/concepts/startup.md

 ### Initialize and Start OpenBazaar Node

 #### Create OpenBazaar Node Object
-The `OpenBazaarNode` structure encapsulates everything about what an OpenBazaar node is including but not limited to:
+The `OpenBazaarNode` structure encapsulates everything about what an OpenBazaar node is, including but not limited to:

 - IPFS Node
 - Network Services